July 4, 2025

-Behind simple SMS check-ins lies a careful selection of clinically validated instruments.
-Here's how GiveCare balances scientific rigor with frictionless UX to support family caregivers.
+Behind simple SMS check-ins is a careful selection of research-informed instruments.
+Here's how GiveCare balances measurement quality with frictionless UX to support family caregivers.

 GiveCare Team